MateuszGryska/smartcash/README.md

 ## Authors
 Mateusz Gryska

-Project was inspired by Devias Template.
+Design was inspired from Devias Template.